thlem/Agilog/README.md

  - bower install
  - brunch build
  - nodemon
- - You can now access at http://localhost:3131
+ - You can now launch your browser and enter the url http://localhost:3131